Strawberry mint: planting, care & uses

 Like all mints, strawberry mint prefers a sunny to semi-shady, warm location with a soil that is loose and well-draining, but still moist and rich in nutrients.
 The same applies to mojito mint and basil mint.

 If necessary, you can prepare your garden soil in various ways depending on the soil type.
-In the case of heavy, clayey soils, it is advisable to work sand and humus-rich substrate, such as our Plantura Organic All Purpose Compost, into the soil.
-This also improves the soil structure and water retention capacity of very sandy soils.
-To top it off, it is peat-free and made from natural raw materials, making it an environmentally friendly product too.
+In the case of heavy, clayey soils, it is advisable to work some sand and a humus-rich compost, such as our Plantura Organic All Purpose Compost, into the soil.
+Working compost into the soil also improves the soil structure and water retention capacity of very sandy soils.
+To top it off, our compost is peat-free and made from natural raw materials, making it an environmentally friendly product too.

 No matter your garden’s soil type, consider working compost into the soil to improve the soil’s nutrient content before planting strawberry mint.

 The best time to plant strawberry mint is in spring.
-After you have cleared the soil of weeds and enriched it, dig planting holes at a distance of about 35cm, and place the strawberry mint plants in them.
-Then fill in the holes with soil and press the soil down lightly.
+First, remove any weeds and enrich the bed with compost.
+Then, dig planting holes spaced about 35cm apart and place the strawberry mint plants in them.
+Fill in the holes with soil and press down lightly.
 Lastly, water the plants well.

 The procedure for planting mojito mint is identical.
-However, the planting distance should be 40cm – mojito mint grows somewhat larger and broader than strawberry mint.
-When planting basil mint, the planting distance should also be 40cm.
+However, the plant spacing should be 40cm − mojito mint grows somewhat larger and broader than strawberry mint.
+When planting basil mint, the plant spacing should also be 40cm.

 Because of its compact growth, strawberry mint is also an ideal herb for pots and window boxes.
 These should have a large diameter and hold at least 5 litres.
-To grow strawberry mint in a pot, first fill the pot with a drainage layer, such as gravel, and then with a moist, nutrient-rich and humus-rich substrate.
-Our Plantura Organic All Purpose Compost is also suited for this.
-After planting the strawberry mint, the soil should be lightly pressed down and watered well.
+To grow strawberry mint in a pot, first put a drainage layer, such as gravel, in the bottom of the pot and then fill with a moist, nutrient-rich and humus-rich potting compost.
+Our Plantura Organic All Purpose Compost is also suitable for this.
+After planting the strawberry mint, lightly press down the soil and water well.

 - Perfect for all your house, garden & balcony plants